 From there, select the image you want, and Unity puts it in the Project view.

 See Importing for more details on this and important information about organising your Assets folder.

 If your project mode is set to 2D, the image you import is automatically set as a Sprite.
 For details on setting your project mode to 2D, see 2D or 3D Projects.

 However, if your project mode is set to 3D, your image is set as a TextureAn image used when rendering a GameObject, Sprite, or UI element.
 Textures are often applied to the surface of a mesh to give it visual detail.
 More info

 For details on Sprite Texture Type settings, see Texture type: Sprite (2D and UI).

-See in Glossary > Graphics) provide a setting called Transparency Sort Mode, which allows you to control how Sprites are sorted depending on where they are in relation to the Camera.
+See in Glossary, then select the Graphics category) provide a setting called Transparency Sort Mode, which allows you to control how Sprites are sorted depending on where they are in relation to the Camera.
 More specifically, it uses the Sprite’s position on an axis to determine which ones are transparent against others, and which are not.

 There are four Transparency Sort Mode options available: